 Authentication and authorization infrastructure.

-This activity will explore how to federate EGI FedCloud and CANFAR AAI methods and it will:
+This activity will explore the federation ofEGI FedCloud and CANFAR AAI methods and will:

 Enable users to access the EGI FedCloud (and services) and CANFAR with the same credentials.

-Enable A&A community to collaborate using both EGI and CANFAR infrastructure
+Enable A&A community to collaborate using both EGI and CANFAR infrastructures

 Enable access to interoperable services for data sharing and computing

-Verify the possibility to implement a common identity federation (e.g. EduGain)
+Verify the possibility of implementinga common identity federation (e.g. EduGain)

-This activity will be done in collaboration with other EGI-Engage WPs, in particular WP3 JRA1.1 that is in charge of explore and integrate AA methods and SA2.1 and SA2.2 (Training & User support) for what regards A&A community requirements.
+This activity will be done in collaboration with other EGI-Engage WPs, in particular WP3 JRA1.1 that is in charge of exploring and integrating AA methods and SA2.1 and SA2.2 (Training & User support) regarding A&A community requirements.

 This activity already started at month 2 from the beginning of EGI-Engage project (M2) with a few technical discussions and a face-to-face meeting at M4.
 Some technical aspects have been identified.
 The focus is to interoperate authorization.
 Interoperating Authentication is out of scope but could be layered on interoperable identity services provided by EGI.eu and Compute Canada once they exist.